Package 'misc'

 export

-A list of objects to export to the workers.
+Character vector of variable names to export to parallel workers.

 ...